 Both Nim Li Punit and Lubaantun are a short distance (roughly 40 minutes by car) from the Village of Punta Gorda in Belize’s Toledo district.
 They are accessible from the same road off Belize’s Southern Highway.

-If you’re looking to make a day of it, you can see both sites in a
+If you’re looking to make a day of it, you can see both sites in a couple of hours and then head to a beautiful nearby waterfall known as San Antonio Falls.

 Finally, don’t forget the essentials: mosquito repellent, comfortable clothing, water, and snacks.
 If you’re heading to the falls, pack a picnic.
 You will be glad you did.